Solar wind

 [3] To follow up on the last point, you may experience some auroral probability ‘blobs’, which are far from the oval.
 Please note that although we have implemented a code that limits errors, the raw magnetometer data are provided by different institutions around the world and there are often significant differences in the instrumentation used.
 Therefore, although we recalibrate all data following an advanced baseline calculation, there may still be data errors and discrepancies from time to time, showing you zones of aurora probability that seem out of place.
 They are easily identified by their ‘blobby’ look and by their distant location to the auroral oval.

-The oval representation may be spatially inconsistent at times because some countries / land masses are simply not covered by magnetometer data or we haven’t been able to gain access to magnetometer data for such areas.
+[5] Spatial Interpolation within our calculation area: The oval representation may be spatially inconsistent at times because some countries / land masses are simply not covered by magnetometer data or we haven’t been able to gain access to magnetometer data for such areas.
 Therefore, a stronger interpolation had to be implemented in such zones, leading to more spatial inaccuracy.
 Example: we do not yet have access to Icelandic data and so there is a large interpolation going on between Europe and Greenland, making the longitudinal resolution less accurate for iceland.
 In the same way, we have much fewer magnetometers at lower latitudes, so the representation of the oval will become much more uncertain when the oval really expands equatorward during extreme geomagnetic storms.
-In such cases, it should not be too much of an issue as other features of our app would notify you of the very intense geomagnetic conditions at mid-latitudes.
+In such cases, it shouldn't be too much of an issue as other features of our app would notify you of the very intense geomagnetic conditions at mid-latitudes.

 Ny Oval Representasjon for nordLYS